ovdojoey/doloop/README.md

 From there you'll get to doing stuff by chaining methods on this object.
 The two most important methods are `loop()` and `build()`, read about those below.

+## Properties
+### DoLoop._directory
+This is a String value of the current directory that DoLoop is working in.

+### DoLoop._files
+This is an array of filenames that gets built up during a loop() method.

 ## Methods
 Every method returns the DoLoop object to allow for chaining methods.